 You can walk the Cotswold Way at any time of year, but this being England, make sure that whichever time you choose, you’re prepared for all weathers.

 Spring is a great time to see the Cotswolds in full bloom, with bluebells and wild garlic in the woods.
-High temperatures average 11–15ºC (52–59ºF) in spring, but there are often rain showers and the paths can get muddy, which will slow down your progress.
+High temperatures average 11–15ºC (52–59ºF) in the Cotswolds in spring, but there are often rain showers and the paths can get muddy, which will slow down your progress.

 Summer is peak season in the Cotswolds, so book accommodation well in advance and expect big crowds in the towns and villages.
 The long summer days mean you can cover more ground, but average highs of 18–20ºC (64–68ºC) and not a lot of shade on some sections mean it can get uncomfortable walking in the middle of the day during July and August.

-Is walking the Cotswold Way difficult?
+How difficult is the Cotswold Way?
 Do I need to do much training?

 The Cotswold Way is considered one of the easiest National Trails and makes a good first long-distance walk, though that doesn’t mean it’s not still a challenge.
-Although the hills on the route aren’t hugely steep, there are a lot of them, and walking one day after another is a lot more tiring than doing a one-off walk if you’re not used to it.
+Although the hills on the route aren’t hugely steep, there are a lot of them, and walking continuously one day after another gets a lot more tiring than just doing a one-off long walk if you’re not used to it.

 Anyone with average fitness should be able to walk the Cotswold Way, particularly if you’re doing it over 9–10 days.
 But if you’re not an experienced hiker, it’s a good idea to do some training in advance – walking regularly and doing a few walks of similar distances to what you’ll be doing.